Sir William Robertson, 1st Baronet: Chief of Staff, BEF

-Promotion to CIGS
+Promotion to Chief of the Imperial General Staff

-Robertson later wrote in his memoirs that he was not close to Kitchener, having only ever served with him in South Africa.
-With Asquith's Coalition Government in danger of breaking up over conscription (which Robertson supported), he blamed Kitchener for the excessive influence which civilians like Churchill and Haldane had come to exert over strategy, allowing ad hoc campaigns to develop in Sinai, Mesopotamia and Salonika, and not asking the General Staff (whose chief James Wolfe-Murray was intimidated by Kitchener) to study the feasibility of any of these campaigns.
-Robertson had urged the King's adviser Stamfordham (probably June or July 1915) that a stronger General Staff was needed in London, otherwise "disaster" would ensue.
+Robertson later wrote in his memoirs that he was not close to Kitchener.
+With Asquith's Coalition Government in danger of breaking up over conscription (which Robertson supported), he blamed Kitchener for the excessive influence which civilians like Winston Churchill and Lord Haldane had come to exert over strategy, allowing ad hoc campaigns to develop in Sinai, Mesopotamia and Salonika, and not asking the general staff to study the feasibility of any of these campaigns.
+Robertson had urged the King's adviser Lord Stamfordham that a stronger general staff was needed in London, otherwise "disaster" would ensue.
 By October 1915 Robertson had come to support greater coordination of plans with the French and was in increasingly close touch with Charles Callwell, who had been recalled from retirement to become Director of Military Operations.

-When the King toured the front (24 October) Haig told him that Robertson should go home and become CIGS, while Robertson told the King (27 October 1915) that Haig should replace French.
-He was promoted to permanent lieutenant general on 28 October 1915.
-Robertson clinched his claim as the future CIGS with a lengthy paper (actually written by Maurice, dated 8 November) "The Conduct of the War", arguing that all British efforts must be directed at the defeat of Germany.
-Robertson told Haig from London (15 November 1915), where he was seeing the King and Kitchener, "the first thing is to get you in command".
+When the King toured the front (24 October) Douglas Haig told him that Robertson should go home and become CIGS, while Robertson told the King (27 October 1915) that Haig should replace French.
+He was promoted to substantive lieutenant general on 28 October 1915.
+Robertson clinched his claim as the future CIGS with a lengthy paper (actually written by Maurice, dated 8 November) arguing that all British efforts must be directed at the defeat of Germany.

-French, finally forced to "resign" early in December 1915, recommended Robertson as his successor and Kitchener told Esher (4 December) that the government intended to appoint Robertson Commander-in-Chief, although to Esher's disappointment "dear old R" was not appointed.
-Robertson was willing to relinquish his claim if the job went to Haig, his senior and a front line commander since the start of the war.
-Conversely, Haig's inarticulacy may also have made him an unappealing choice as CIGS.
+French, finally forced to "resign" early in December 1915, recommended Robertson as his successor and Kitchener told Reginald Brett, 2nd Viscount Esher (4 December) that the government intended to appoint Robertson commander-in-chief, although to Esher's disappointment "dear old R" was not appointed.
+Robertson was willing to relinquish his claim if the job went to Haig, his senior and a front-line commander since the start of the war.
+Haig's inarticulacy may have made him an unappealing choice as CIGS.

-Kitchener and Asquith were agreed that Robertson should become CIGS, but Robertson refused to do this if Kitchener "continued to be his own CIGS", although given Kitchener's great prestige he wanted him not to resign but to be sidelined to an advisory role like the Prussian War Minister.
+Kitchener and H. H. Asquith were agreed that Robertson should become CIGS, but Robertson refused to do this if Kitchener "continued to be his own CIGS", although given Kitchener's great prestige he wanted him not to resign but to be sidelined to an advisory role.
 Asquith asked the men to negotiate an agreement, which they did over the exchange of several draft documents at the Hotel de Crillon in Paris.
-Kitchener agreed that Robertson alone should present strategic advice to the Cabinet, with Kitchener responsible for recruiting and supplying the Army, and that the Secretary of State should sign orders jointly with the CIGS (Robertson had demanded that orders go out over his signature alone).
-Robertson became Chief of the Imperial General Staff on 23 December 1915, with an Order in Council formalising Kitchener and Robertson's relative positions in January 1916.
+Kitchener agreed that Robertson alone should present strategic advice to the Cabinet, with Kitchener responsible for recruiting and supplying the army, and that the secretary of state should sign orders jointly with the CIGS.
+Robertson succeeded Lieutenant General Sir Archibald Murray as CIGS on 23 December, with a promotion to the temporary rank of general and with Major General Robert Whigham as his deputy CIGS, as well as an Order in Council formalising Kitchener's and Robertson's relative positions in January 1916.